MustangGuy86/sysmon-install/README.md

 Now type in the command .\Sysmon64.exe and hit enter, this will bring up the help options for this command.

-We want to now install sysmon with the configuration file the command to do so show look like the following.
+We want to now install sysmon with the configuration file, the command to do so should look like the following.

 <img width="374" alt="sysmon config command" src="https://github.com/MustangGuy86/sysmon-install/assets/103835436/7369f63f-ede2-4df3-980a-93c8805a382f">